DATASET_GRADIENT

 following codes.
 Notably, if users enter multiple columns of data and

-does not specify a method, itol.toolkit uses the sum
+does not specify a method, itol.toolkit uses the sum method

 to process the data by default.